 A few words about transfer taxes

 The federal government taxes transfers of wealth you make to others, both during your life and at your death.
-In 2016, generally, the federal gift and estate tax is imposed on transfers in excess of $5,450,000 and at a top rate of 40 percent.
+In 2019, generally, the federal gift and estate tax is imposed on transfers in excess of $11,400,000 and at a top rate of 40 percent.
 There is also a separate generation-skipping transfer (GST) tax that is imposed on transfers made to grandchildren and lower generations.
-For 2016, there is a $5,450,000 exemption and the top rate is 40 percent.
+For 2019, there is an $11,400,000 exemption and the top rate is 40 percent.

 You may also be subject to state transfer taxes.